Quantum maximum entropy closure for small flavor coherence: Derivation of the Maximum Entropy Closure

-\prlsection{Quantum MEC} We now seek to generalize Eq.~\eqref{eq:functional_class}, for a density matrix $\vrho$ where the entries of the matrix are the occupation numbers (diagonal elements, generalizing the previous distributions $g$) and coherences (off-diagonal elements) of the flavor quantum states~\cite{Sigl:1993ctk,Volpe:2013uxl,Vlasenko:2013fja}.
-We write the entropy functional with constraints as:
+We now seek to generalize Eq.~\eqref{eq:functional_class}, for a density matrix $\vrho$ where the entries of the matrix are the occupation numbers (diagonal elements, generalizing the previous distributions $g$) and coherences (off-diagonal elements) of the flavor quantum states~\cite{Sigl:1993ctk,Volpe:2013uxl,Vlasenko:2013fja}.
+Using the von Neumann expression for the entropy~\cite{vonNeumann_1927,von2018mathematical}, we write the entropy functional with constraints as